A Kinder New Year’s Weight Loss Resolution

 It is OK…. everyone breath; it is here again; the beginning of a New Year and countless resolutions to lose weight.
 Remember that our weight loss journeys are noble pursuits…and a tremendous way to care for our health and ourselves.

 How much do I need to lose?

-We know that even as little as 5% of body weight loss is shown to reduce risks of chronic disease like Type II Diabetes and Heart Disease.
+We know that even as little as 5% of body weight loss is shown to reduce risks of chronic diseases like Type II Diabetes and Heart Disease.
 For someone that is 200 pounds…that’s 10 pounds of weight loss.
-That amount is realistic, it is attainable, and very likely to improve your health.
-More importantly, you show yourself that you are capable of weight loss, that those changes you made to your lifestyle, like avoiding high calorie beverages and upping your fruits and veggies, can make a difference.
+That amount is realistic, it is attainable and very likely to improve your health.
+More importantly, you show yourself that you are capable of weight loss, that those changes you made to your lifestyle, like avoiding high-calorie beverages and upping your fruits and veggies, can make a difference.

 Resolve to be Specific

 Everyone is, in fact different, but we know that extra calories will cause anyone to gain weight.
 Therefore, finding a way to reduce your calorie intake should be specific to your habits and taste preferences.
 Replacing high-calorie drinks with water, cutting restaurant portions in half, and avoiding sides like fries or chips are specific and can help if these are part of your everyday routine, but they might apply to everyone.
 In that case, take a good and honest look at your food habits and make some substitutions or reductions.
 If skipping fries is a non-starter then you can reduce the portion size or plan to balance them out throughout the day.